andrenm/ReactToRestAPI/README.md

 - You’ll also need Node.js and npm to execute react and to download all packages with npm instruction: <br />
 https://nodejs.org/en/<br />

+**Creating the DataBase**<br />
+- You can use your own database if you like (of course).
+For this example, i'm using the script called Script_create_database.sql to create the tables we will need.
+This is a Microsoft SQL Server script.

+- You have to change the name of the server with your connection string as well.
+Just go to WebApiExample.External > appsettings.json > WebApiExampleConnectionString and change the values like this: <code>"Server=[Your connection string];Database=[Your database name];Trusted_Connection=True;"</code>

 **Executing server side project<br />**
 - Let’s execute the project WebApiExample.External.
 Click in the name of the project with the right button and select “set as a startup project”.
 Now click in the play button in the top menu.